michaelnisi/cop/README.md

 ## Description

-A [Transform](http://nodejs.org/docs/latest/api/stream.html#stream_class_stream_transform) `Stream` configurable to emit specific properties of objects written to it.
-Furthermore, if provided with a filter function, `cop` can be used to modulate data.
+The cop [Node.js](http://nodejs.org/) module is a [Transform](http://nodejs.org/api/stream.html#stream_class_stream_transform) stream which is configurable to emit specific properties of objects written to it.
+Furthermore, if provided with a filter function, `cop` can be used to massage data.

 ## Usage